urbanadventurer/Android-PIN-Bruteforce/README.md

 ## 😎 Authors and acknowledgment

 Developed by Andrew Horton (urbanadventurer).

+### Motivation

+My original motivation to develop this was to unlock a Samsung S5 Android phone.
+It had belonged to someone who had passed away, and their family needed access to the data on it.
+As I didn't have a USB Rubber Ducky or any other hardware handy, I tried using a variety of methods, and eventually realised I had to develop something new.

+### Credit

 The optimised PIN list is from Justin Engler (@justinengler) & Paul Vines from Senior Security Engineer, iSEC Partners and was used in their Defcon talk, [Electromechanical PIN Cracking with Robotic Reconfigurable Button Basher (and C3BO).](https://www.defcon.org/html/defcon-21/dc-21-speakers.html#Engler).